VIS-SUSTech/visual-analytics-for-emo-algorithm-comparison/README.md

-# Comparative Visual Analytics for Evolutionary Processes
+# A Comparative Visual Analytics Framework for Evaluating Evolutionary Processes in Multi-objective Optimization

 This is the code repository for the IEEE VIS 2023 paper "A Comparative Visual Analytics Framework for Evaluating Evolutionary Processes in Multi-objective Optimization", an integrated visualization solution for analyzing evolutionary processes with comparative visual analytics methods.